Durham Cohort Fellows

 Amber Somone Haigler earned a Bachelor of Science in Chemistry, Secondary Education at Appalachian State University as a NC Teaching Fellow.
 One of her most profound memories from Appalachian State is receiving the opportunity to study abroad in Buenos Aires, Argentina to complete her minor in Spanish.
 She began her teaching career at Mallard Creek High in the Charlotte-Mecklenburg School District where she served as the Chemistry PLC Lead, a member of the Instructional Excellence Leadership Team, the Personalized Learning Design Team and the Climate and Culture Team.
 Her Chemistry PLC team was recently recognized for having the highest growth for the Chemistry NCFE in the district.
-She will complete her Principal Residency at Shepard Magnet Middle School during the 2021-2022 school year and stayed to now serve as Assistant Principal.
+She completed her Principal Residency at Shepard Magnet Middle School during the 2021-2022 school year and stayed to now serve as Assistant Principal.
 Amber can be reached at email@example.com..

 Alexis Magill earned her undergraduate degree in Elementary Education (K-6) from Appalachian State University.
 She taught fourth and fifth grades in Alamance County where she was recognized as Teacher of the Year for Highland Elementary School during the 2014-2015 school year.
 While teaching, she also earned a Master of Education specializing in Gifted Education from Liberty University.
 Alexis developed and implemented district wide unit plans, has served on School Improvement Teams, and is a member of the Superintendent’s Teacher Advisory Council for Durham Public Schools.
 As of January 3rd, Alexis will complete her Principal Residency at Highland Elementary School in Burlington during the 2021-2022 school year, while simultaneously serving as a full time Assistant Principal there.
 Prior to this, her residency was completed at Sandy Ridge Elementary School.
 Alexis can be reached at firstname.lastname@example.org.